Chapter 1: by the morning they'll be gone

 With a jaw-cracking yawn, you snuff out the roach of your latest blunt and lay back, flicking the charred scrap of rolling paper in the general direction of your ashtray.

 The sky had gone from bluish all the way to gunmetal, with a bunch of other fancy color-describing words in-between.
 The lack of stars always bothered you when you lay on the roof at night.
-Maybe it was the weed, but it always seemed as if the sky was so endlessly vast without the safety net of constellations that you'd fall into it and drown.
+Maybe it was the weed, but it always seemed as if the sky was so endlessly vast and blank without the safety net of constellations that you'd fall into it and drown.

 Not that you'd ever seen stars anywhere except for a computer screen, but the sentiment still stood.
 Almost like nostalgia from memories that didn't exist.